christian-dienbauer/aws-cicd/README.md

 ## Usage

-### Local development
+### Local Development

-To run the application locally you can use Poetry to install the necessary packages in a virtual environment.
+To run the application locally, you can use Poetry to install the necessary packages in a virtual environment.

 ```bash
 poetry install
 ```

-After this you have the options to
+After this, you have the options to:

 1. Run the application